wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 ............................

  * make a new directory (salt state)
-  * copy roles/imgbuilder/preseed/prepare.sls and Vagrantfile to it as a starting point
+  * copy roles/imgbuilder/preseed/example.sls and Vagrantfile to it as a starting point
-  * modify prepare.sls to fit your needs
+  * modify example.sls to fit your needs
   * copy public ssh key and public gpg key to directory

  * prepare initrd and other files